Home: white shirt with black trim and Schwarz-Rot-Gold “Chevrons” design, black shorts, white socks

 The white home shirt released for the 1992 European Championship in Sweden was “watermarked” with a recurring design of three simple vertical stripes, with the national eagle in traditional black woven into the design.
 What was also noticeable about this design was that – apart from the subtle “watermark” – it did not feature the traditional Adidas three stripes as part of the trim, which was usually applied to the shoulders.
 This shirt was always worn with plain black shorts, and white socks with black “three stripe” piping.

 The second shirt was of identical design to the home one, but in racing green instead of white; the neck and cuffs were identical to the home shirt design, although the national eagle was woven in white thread.
 Like the home shirt, this away version was also “watermarked” with a recurring three vertical stripes.
-It worn with plain white shorts and green socks with the traditional “three stripe” piping in white.
+It worn with plain white shorts and green socks with the traditional “three stripe” piping in white, but on at least one occasion, a friendly with the United States in December 1993, white socks were worn instead.

-As far as I can remember this green shirt was worn only a couple of times, including during the 1993 US Cup when the Nationalelf staged a stunning comeback from 0-3 down to earn a 3-3 draw against Brazil en route to winning the tournament.
+As far as I can remember this green shirt was worn only a couple of times, including during the 1993 US Cup when the Nationalelf played out an action-packed battle with the hosts en route to winning the tournament where they would also come back from three goals down to draw 3-3 with Brazil.
 I had been studying in the Czech Republic during that time, and vividly recall watching the highlights on local television.
-I can clearly remember Jürgen Klinsmann’s last minute equaliser, and it is this moment I would always associate with this shirt.

 1992 UEFA European Championship, Sweden: runners-up